Lincoln, England: Road

 Until the 1980s, two trunk roads passed through Lincoln: the A46 and A15, both feeding traffic along the High Street.
 At the intersection of Guildhall Street and the High Street, the roads met at the termination of the A57.
 North of the city centre, the former A15 (Riseholme Road) is now the B1226, and the old A46 (Nettleham Road) is now the B1182.
 The early northern inner ring-road, formed of Yarborough Road and Yarborough Crescent, is numbered B1273.

 Air

 East Midlands Airport, 43 miles from Lincoln, is the main international airport serving the county.
 It mainly handles European flights with low-cost airlines.
-Humberside Airport, 29 miles north of Lincoln, is the only airport located in the county.
+Humberside Airport, 29 miles north of Lincoln, is the only civilian airport located in the county.
 It has a small number of flights mainly to hub airports such as Amsterdam Schiphol Airport.
 From 2005 until 2022, Doncaster Sheffield Airport also served Lincoln.

 Education

 Higher education

 The older of Lincoln's two higher education institutions, Lincoln Bishop University, was started as a teacher training college linked to the Anglican Church in 1862.
 During the 1990s it branched out into other subject areas with a focus on the arts and drama.
 It became a university college in 2006 with degree powers taken over from the University of Leicester.
 It gained university status in 2012.
 An annual graduation celebration takes place in Lincoln Cathedral.